 To create the entire end-to-end video analytic application, deploy this model with Triton Inference Server.
 NVIDIA Triton Inference Server is an open-source inference serving software that helps standardize model deployment and execution and delivers fast and scalable AI in production.
 Triton supports direct integration of this model into the server and inference from a client.

 NVIDIA PoseClassificationNet is trained on an NVIDIA dataset with 6 annotated action classes.
-So it is expected the accuracy of the model on external videos is not at the same level as the number reported in performance section.
+Other action classes cannot be recognized correctly.
+It is also expected that the accuracy of the model on external videos is not at the same level as the number reported in performance section.

-In general, to get better accuracy, more data is needed to fine-tune the pre-trained model through TAO Toolkit.
+In general, to get better accuracy, more labeled data are needed to fine-tune the pre-trained model through TAO Toolkit.

 License to use the model is covered by the Model EULA.
 By downloading the unpruned or pruned version of the model, you accept the terms and conditions of these licenses.